AstitvaShrestha/IPL-Web-Scrapper/README.md

 ## Installation
 First of all you have to prepare your environment.
 Select a location where you want to store the files.
 I'm also on a windows machine, but you should be able to figure it out for any other platform.
-First you need node.js install it.
-Then, yoou need to install these js libraries.
+First you need nodejs, install it.
+Then, you need to install these js libraries.

     npm i cheerio
     npm i request